elmbridge/curriculum/Our First Full Feature.md

     { currentText = "" }
 ```

-Now back to business: we'll need to extend this type alias declaration, by adding another key to the record:
+Now back to business: we'll need to extend this type alias declaration, by adding another field to the record:

 ```elm
  type alias Model =